1. How do I get a library card?

 Library cards are free to Wisconsin residents.
 Identification and proof of residence are required for adults when the card application is completed.
-Minors (17 years old and younger) need a parent's or guardian's signature on their application.
-There is no minimum age requirement to obtain a Library card.
+An electronic signature is also needed when signing up for a library card.
+Minors (17 years old and younger) need a parent or guardian signature.
+There is no minimum age requirement to obtain a library card.
 Lawrence University students may also receive a card by showing current school ID.

-If you have any other questions about obtaining a library card or your account, please call the Circulation Desk at 920-832-6179.
+If you have any other questions about obtaining a library card or your account, please call (920) 832-6179.

 Accepted ID...
 Identification may be provided with any U.S. state driver’s license or identification card, a passport, a school ID, or any official picture ID.